Breadcrumb

 What is the Uniform Data System (UDS)?

 The Uniform Data System (UDS) is a standardized reporting system made up of a core set of data and measures that Health Center Program awardees and look-alikes are required to report on each calendar year.
-HRSA uses UDS data to assess the impact and performance of the Health Center Program and to promote data-driven quality improvement.
+We use UDS data to assess the impact and performance of the Health Center Program and to promote data-driven quality improvement.

 (Updated: 4/22/2024)